petersen65/PL0/README.md

 * T is a set of terminal symbols or words
 * P is a set of productions or rewrite rules (P:N → N ∪ T)

-For the programming language PL/0 (2024 version), the grammar G is:
+Applied to the programming language PL/0, the grammar G is:
 * S = program
 * N = program, block, statement, condition, expression, term, factor
 * T = identifier, number, "const", "var", "procedure", "call", "begin", "end", "if", "then", "while", "do", "odd"
 * T = ".", ",", ";", ":=", "?", "!", "=", "#", "<", "<=", ">", ">=", "+", "-", "*", "/"
-* P = the set of productions is described in extended Backus-Naur form EBNF in the table below
+* P = the set of productions is described in the table below

+The programming language PL/0 has the following productions (extended Backus-Naur form):

 | nonterminal symbol | terminal or nonterminal symbols
 |--------------------|--------------------------------------------------------------------------------